 Positive isn’t always good, negative isn’t always bad.
 There’re always two sides to a coin.
 Your mental health is a balance of positive and negative emotions, and how you handle them effectively.

-If you want to achieve a major goal, conventional wisdom says to think positive.
-Picture yourself delivering the perfect presentation, and absorb the energy of the audience.
-Envision the ideal job interview, and imagine yourself on cloud nine when you get the offer.
-Although these strategies sound compelling, it turns out that they often backfire.
+If you want to achieve a major goal, ancient wisdom and scientific research says to think positive.
+Envision an ideal life, a good job or marriage.
+Although being positive may sound compelling, it turns out that they often backfire.
 Many of us are more successful when we focus on both sides — positive and negative.

 Positive negativity is good

-Some negativity is accurate, true, good, and beneficial.
+Some negativity is good, and beneficial.
 It’s right to examine ourselves for sin and ignorance, to repent of it when we find it, confessing it, humbling ourselves, and seeking forgiveness.

 I think there’s a lot of noise about negativity.
 People are big on negativity stuff.
 They’re going crazy over it — abusing the word.

 Negativity comes as a friend or body-guard.
 It’s like the thorns below the roses.
 There’s nothing bad in it.
 Like there can be no light without darkness, there’ll be no positive without negative.

 It also means empty and unless there is emptiness, there can’t be abundance.